What is Financial Statement Analysis?

 - Cash Flow Statement: This report shows a company’s cash flow in terms of operational activities, financial ventures, and investments.

-Financial research & analysis is centered on all of these statements and is the best way to gauge the overall health of a business.
-There are a few ways in which this is done.
+Financial statement analysis is centred on all of these statements and is the best way to gauge the overall health of a business.
+There are a few tools and techniques in which this is done.

 - Fundamental Analysis: This analytical practice is used on a company’s most basic financial levels.
 It shows the health of the business on a financial level and helps provide insight into the overall value.